Saxon Shore: In Gaul

 Although not mentioned in the Notitia, the port of Gesoriacum or Bononia (Boulogne-sur-Mer), which until 296 was the main base of the Classis Britannica, would also have come under the dux Belgicae Secundae.

-To this group also belongs the Roman fort at Oudenburg.
+To this group also belongs the Roman fort at Oudenburg in Belgium.

 Further west, under the dux tractus Armoricani et Nervicani, were mainly the coasts of Armorica, nowadays Normandy and Brittany.
 The Notitia lists the following sites: